ganapathy-shan/Accelerometer_LocationManager_iOS/README.md

 # Accelerometer_LocationManager_iOS
-Runs Accelerometer and LocationManager and provide updated real time on screen.
+Runs Accelerometer and LocationManager and provide updates in real time on screen.

+Below data displayed on the screen:
-LocationManager updated the distance travelled by user in last three minutes.
+Distance travelled by user in last three minutes.
-Accelerometer updates the realtime movement statistics of decvice on the screen.
+Realtime device movement data on the screen.